 • Water—Bring a water bottle and a bowl for your dog to drink from.
 They have some cute bottles with a little cup attached for drinking, which may work if your hike is short enough and it’s not too hot.
 Be sure to bring enough water for you and your dog and a little extra.
 There are a lot of options!
 For short hikes, this one would work well or this one for a longer hike.
 This one offers some insulation to keep it cool.
 I personally always bring a pack with water.
 My one dog will drink from the tube if I squirt it into his mouth.
 You can get a pack like this or throw this into any pack you want to use.
 My little guy likes a bowl, and I use something like this that is compact.

-• Poop bags—Bring a few just in case.
+• Poop bags—Bring a few, just in case.
 They even make biodegradable bags, but please don’t leave them on or near the trail.
-I love the biodegradable ones, but have had some unpleasant experiences, (read as: poop bag tears and explosions—not fun during a hike!).
+I love the biodegradable ones, but we have had some unpleasant experiences (like poop bag tears and explosions—not fun during a hike!).
 I use bags similar to these.

 • First-aid kit—You can buy one or make your own.
-Some of the things you’ll want to include are a cleaner and disinfectant, tweezers, eyewash, toenail clippers, bandage scissors and bandages (gauze pads, non-stick pads, and vetwrap).
+You’ll want to include a cleaner and disinfectant, tweezers, eyewash, toenail clippers, bandage scissors, and bandages (gauze pads, non-stick pads, and vet wrap).
 There are a lot of first-aid kit options.
 For a nice compact one, check out this first-aid kit.

 dog hiking gear, hiking dog carrier, hiking backpack dog carrier, best hiking dog harness, hiking dog leash